Also known as: Meadow Clover, Cow Clover, Trefoil, Wild Clover, Purple Clover

 What are the side effects of Red Clover?

 Red clover contains phytoestrogens and should be used with caution by individuals with hormone-sensitive conditions (estrogen-receptor-positive breast cancer, endometriosis, uterine fibroids).
 However, research suggests that red clover isoflavones preferentially bind to ER-beta (associated with anti-proliferative effects) rather than ER-alpha, and the clinical risk profile may be more favorable than initially assumed.
 Pregnant and breastfeeding women should avoid medicinal doses.
 The isoflavones may interact with blood-thinning medications (warfarin) and tamoxifen.
 Individuals scheduled for surgery should discontinue use 2 weeks prior due to mild anticoagulant effects.
-When taken appropriately for your constitution, side effects are generally minimal.
+When taken appropriately for the constitution, side effects are generally minimal.

 Which dosha type benefits most from Red Clover?